br3ndonland/udacity-fsnd-flask-catalog/docs/flask-catalog-methods.md

 #### SQLAlchemy imports

 As we did in lesson 6, I will perform CRUD operations with SQLAlchemy on an SQLite database.
-The SQL database is established within *database_setup.py*.
-I also read through the SQLite instructions in the [Flask tutorial](http://flask.pocoo.org/docs/0.12/tutorial/schema/), but I may not need the *schema.sql file*.
+The SQL database is established within [database_setup.py](database_setup.py).
+I also read through the SQLite instructions in the [Flask tutorial](http://flask.pocoo.org/docs/0.12/tutorial/schema/), but I may not need the schema.sql file.

 We first import the necessary modules: